 [Thursday 8 July : Nazca, Peru] We checked out of our Arequipa hotel and spent a long day on a bus to Nazca.
 The road from Arequipa passes through desert country before reaching the coast near the town of Camana, after which we turned north on the Pan-American Highway (the road that follows the Pacific coast of South America from the south to the north).
 The landscape along the west coast of Peru is unbelievably bleak and arid, with the Pacific ocean washing against a shore devoid of any form of vegetation whatsoever.
 For hundreds of kilometres we drove through absolutely barren country - not a blade of grass, a weed or even any scraggly bushes, just sand and rocks.
 I have never seen such lifeless terrain anywhere else in the world.
 The road twists and turns as it follows the contours of the coast, often with sheer cliffs on one side and the sea on the other.
 There were sections of huge sand dunes as well.

 In Nazca we checked into Hotel Alegria, conveniently located across the road from the bus station.
 The place looked very nice from the outside, had a great garden with a swimming pool and was recommended by The Rough Guide, but it was very disappointing - our room was mediocre, cramped and overpriced, we had to ask for towels and extra blankets and breakfast the next morning was meagre.
-This was unfortunately a rare example of our normally reliable guide book getting it wrong (in fact, The Rough Guide contained several other inaccuracies relating to Nazca).
+This was unfortunately a rare example of our normally reliable guide book getting it wrong (in fact, The Rough Guide's Nazca section contained several other inaccuracies as well).

 [Friday 9 July : Nazca, Peru] Nazca is famous for being the town nearest the Nazca Lines.
 The Nazca Lines consist of thousands of lines drawn in the desert sand, many of which are pictures of animals, plants and other figures.
 The figures are huge, some of them hundreds of metres in size, while there are many straight lines that extend for several kilometres in every direction.
 The best scientific estimate for the age of the lines is that they were created sometime between 200 BC and 600 AD.
 Nobody knows who or why the lines and figures were created, and the ancient civilization that was responsible left no written records other than some shards of broken pottery, exquisitely painted.
 A great many theories about the nature and origin of the lines have been proposed but none of them can be proved or disproved, so the Nazca Lines will likely remain one of the great unsolved archaeological mysteries of all time (in fact, a crackpot named Erich von Däniken has even suggested that the lines were runways for alien spacecraft ... go figure).